Dissemination of CPRIT-Funded Cancer Control Interventions

 Expansion of Cancer Prevention Services to Rural and Medically Underserved Populations

 - This award mechanism seeks to support the coordination and expansion of evidence based services to prevent cancer in underserved populations who do not have adequate access to cancer prevention interventions and health care, bringing together networks of public health and community partners to carry out programs tailored for their communities.
 Projects should identify cancers that cause the most burden in the community and use evidence based models to prevent and control these cancers.
 Award: Maximum of $2M; Maximum duration of 36 months.

 Tobacco Control and Lung Cancer Screening

 - This award mechanism seeks to fund programs on tobacco prevention and cessation, as well as screening for early detection of lung cancer.
 Through release of this RFA, CPRIT’s goal is to stimulate more programs across the state, thereby providing greater access for underserved populations and reducing the incidence and mortality rates of tobacco-related cancers.
 This RFA seeks to promote and deliver evidence-based programming designed to significantly increase tobacco cessation among adults and/or prevent tobacco use by youth.
-Award: Maximum of $1M; Maximum duration of 36 months.
+Award: Maximum of $1M for new applications, maxium of $2M for Expansion applications; Maximum duration of 36 months.